jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_disksdisplay.md

 ### Display information for

-Choose the type of information you want to display for the selected disk (Logical Disk, Lowest % Free Space, Smallest Disk Size, Most "Read from" disk, or Most "Written to" disk).
+Choose the type of information you want to display for the selected disk:
+* Logical Disk
+* Lowest % Free Space
+* Smallest Disk Size
+* Most "Read from" disk
+* Most "Written to" disk

 ### Logical disk to display